sylhare/sylhare.github.io/_posts/2023/2023-01-23-Code-acronyms.md

 This is a [vision of programming][1] where the code is structured around objects which can contain both logic and data.
 Usually it's done via the usage of classes which are blueprints to create objects.

-There are other paradigm for programming which are not using objects, for example _Functional programming_ which is based on the usage of functions.
+There are other paradigms for programming which are not using objects, for example _Functional programming_ which is based on the usage of functions.

 ### SOLID